dhruv-3d/bikeshare-data-analysis/README.md

 The other resource I used for solving the task is the official documentation of pandas (https://pandas.pydata.org/pandas-docs/stable/index.html)

-After that I was learning the **[Dash Framework](https://plot.ly/products/dash/)** on my own and thought I could convert this task into a simple web application using Dash, so I did!
+Aside from this, to make the task more fun, I was learning the **[Dash Framework](https://plot.ly/products/dash/)** on my own and thought I could convert this task into a simple web application using Dash, so I did!
 This enabled me to get the basic idea ofthe how we can use data and can make visualization to gain insights from, still I have much to learn.

 ## Setup and Installation of the Web app